 You can hide much of the system under a layer of mulch as long as you keep any part that emits water on top of the mulch to prevent clogging.
 You can also run the system on top of the soil or mulch, allowing the plants to conceal it as they grow and spread.

 HOW DOES DRIP IRRIGATION WORK

-For busy gardeners, the main benefit of drip irrigation is the savings of both time and effort.
+For busy gardeners, the main benefit of drip irrigation is saving both time and effort.
 Drip systems eliminate the need to drag around hoses and sprinklers.
-For systems that use a timer, gardeners need only spend a few seconds to turn the system on; the timer automatically turns it off
+For systems that use a timer, gardeners need only spend a few seconds to turn the system on; the timer automatically turns it off.